Reduces risk of serious problems caused by a heart attack. This medicine is a beta-blocker.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to metoprolol or to any other type of beta-blocker medicine (such as atenolol, propranolol, Corgard®, Inderal®, Lopressor®, or Tenormin®).
-Do not receive this medicine if you have blood circulation problems, lung problems (such as asthma, bronchitis, or emphysema), or certain heart problems.
-Talk with your doctor about what these heart problems are.
+You should not receive this medicine if you have had an allergic reaction to metoprolol or similar medicines (such as atenolol, propranolol, Bystolic®, Tenormin®).
+Make sure your doctor knows about any heart or blood circulation problems that you have, because you should not receive this medicine if you have certain problems.

 How to Use This Medicine